Is it real ice?

 What dates and times is the ice rink open?

-The ice rink is open from Thursday 2 December 2021 to Monday 3 January 2022, every day except Christmas Day (25 December) and New Year’s Day (1 January).
-Open from 10am – 9pm (last session 8pm).
+The ice rink is open from Thursday 7 December 2023 to Sunday 7 January 2024, every day except Christmas Day (25 December).
+Open from 10am – 8.45pm (last session 8.00pm).
+On Christmas Eve the last skate session will be at 4pm.

 How long is the skating session?